DrCash-KMark/uniBscProject/README.md

 //TODO write a better reference

-# SameGame rules I used:
+# SameGame/Clickomania rules used for this program:
 -You gain n^2 point where n is the number of same colored tiles adjancented to each other.
 -There is no step limit.
 -There is no time limit.